d1vanov/libquentier/CodingStyle.md

     };

-The obvious exceptions from this rule are constructors and destructor of the class, since their names must match the class names in which the first word is capitalized.
+The obvious exceptions from this rule are class constructors and destructors, since their names must match the class names in which the first word is capitalized.

 ## Doxygen documentation for public class methods and functions

-For all public class methods or functions of libquentier the Doxygen documentation is required.
+For all public class methods or functions of libquentier Doxygen documentation is required.
 If you add new classes or class methods or functions, please document them in Doxygen format and ensure the documentation can be built properly: first do `make doc` in your build directory and **then** go to `doc/latex` folder inside it and do `make` there.
 That would attempt to build a pdf from latex documentation.
 It can fail if, for example, there is some non-ASCII symbol within the Doxygen comments.

 ## Comments inside the source code

 This paragraph is about non-Doxygen comments inside the source code.
 A good rule of thumb is to try making the code so explicit that it doesn’t require commenting.
 However, it is not always possible/feasible due to various reasons: optimization, workarounds for some framework bugs etc. In such cases the tricky code should have a comment nearby explaining what it does and why does it have to be so incomprehensible.

-Also, please don’t comment out portions of code «just in case, to have it around should it ever be needed again».
-Having the unused code around is the task of the version control system.
+Also, don’t comment out portions of code «just in case, to have it around should it ever be needed again».
+Having unused code around is the task of the version control system, not the source code itself.

-## Classes layout
+## Class declarations layout

-Try to stick with the following layout of class contents:
+Try to stick with the following layout of class declarations:

 - `Q_OBJECT` macro, if required for the class
-- inner classes, if any
+- inner classes
-- typedefs, if any
+- public typedefs (defined with `using` keyword of modern C++ instead of actual `typedef` keyword)
-- constructors - the default one, if present, comes first, then non-default constructors, if any, then copy-constructor, if present.
+- constructors - the default one, if present, comes first, then non-default constructors, then copy-constructor.
 - assignment operators, if any
-- destructor, if present
+- destructor, if manually defined
-- Qt signals, if any
+- public member variables, if any
+- Qt signals
-- public methods, including Qt slots
+- public Qt slots
+- public methods
-- protected methods, including Qt slots
+- protected Qt slots
+- protected methods
-- private methods, including Qt slots
+- private Qt slots
+- private methods
+- protected typedefs (defined with `using` keyword of modern C++ instead of actual `typedef` keyword)
+- private typedefs (defined with `using` keyword of modern C++ instead of actual `typedef` keyword)
+- protected member variables
-- member variables
+- privare member variables

 ## Preferred method/function implementation layout

 - In the beginning of the method/function implementation it is wise to check the validity of input parameters values and possibly any other conditions and return with error if something is wrong and the method cannot do its job.
-Try to avoid multiple return points from the method/function unless these are the returns with error in the beginning of the method/function body.
+Try to avoid multiple return points from the method/function unless these are returns with error in the beginning of the method/function body.
 - Try to make the bodies of methods/functions as small as possible.
 Ideally, the body of a method/function should fit a single screen or at least 2-3 screens.
 If it’s larger, consider refactoring the single method into a series of methods.

 ## Signal/slot signatures

 - Use `Q_SIGNALS` macro instead of `signals`, `Q_SLOTS` instead of `slots` and `Q_EMIT` instead of `emit`, especially in the public interfaces of libquentier.
-The reason is that there are 3rdparty libraries which use `signals`, `slots` and `emit` keywords in their own code and interfaces and the name clashing can create problems for library users.
+The reason is that there are 3rdparty libraries which use `signals`, `slots` and `emit` keywords in their own code and the name clashing can create problems for libquentier users.
-- Pass signal/slot parameters by value, not by const reference, unless you are certain that the objects interacting via the particular signals/slots would live in the same thread.
-The power and convenience of Qt’s signals/slots comes from their flexibility to the thread affinity of the connected objects but unless you pass parameters by value in signals/slots, it would be your job to provide the proper thread safety guarantees.
+- Pass signal/slot parameters by value, not by const reference, unless you are certain that the objects interacting via these signals/slots would live in the same thread.
+The power and convenience of Qt’s signals/slots comes from their flexibility to the thread affinity of connected objects but unless you pass parameters by value in signals/slots, it would be your job to provide the proper thread safety guarantees.
 There’s no reason to do this yourself when Qt can do it for you.

-## C++11/14/17 features and Qt4 support

-The library does not use any C++11/14/17 features directly but only through macros such as `Q_DECL_OVERRIDE`, `Q_STATIC_ASSERT_X`, `QStringLiteral` and the like.
-These macros expand to proper C++ features if the compiler supports it or to nothing otherwise.

-As long as most of these macros exist only in Qt5 but not in Qt4, libquentier defines them on its own when building with Qt4.

-Building with Qt4 is still supported by libquentier.
-Yes, Qt4 may be dead and unsupported by the upstream.
-However, there are still LTS Linux distributions around which use and ship Qt4 and libquentier strives to be compatible with them.
+## C++ standard used

+Libquentier uses C++14 standard so usage of any features from that standard version is allowed.
+However, from practical perspective libquentier's code should be written in such a way that major supported compilers would have no problems building this code.
+At the time of this writing the oldest supported compilers are g++ 5.4.1 on Linux (the default compiler of Ubuntu Xenial, oldest still supported LTS release of Ubuntu) and Visual Studio 2017 on Windows.

+# Qt versions supported

+Libquentier supports building with Qt no older than 5.5.1.
+Be careful with features relevant only for the most recent versions of Qt which can break backward compatibility with older versions of the framework.
+Either don't use such bleeding edge features or use ifdefs to isolate the code using them.
+Example:

+    #if QT_VERSION >= QT_VERSION_CHECK(5, 7, 0)
+    // use feature first appeared in Qt 5.7
+    #else
+    // use some replacement for older versions of Qt
+    #endif